riyanshibohra/Overtab/PRIVACY.md

 ## Permissions Explained

-### Why We Need These Permissions:
+### Chrome Permissions We Request:

-**`activeTab`** - To read and analyze the webpage content you're currently viewing when you explicitly trigger an action (highlight text, right-click, etc.)

-**`scripting`** - To inject our content scripts that enable text selection and context menu features
+**`activeTab`** - Gives temporary access to the current webpage when you click the extension icon.
+Used for "Explain Page" and "Voice Command" features to read the page text you want analyzed.
+Access is only granted when YOU click the extension, not automatically.

+**`scripting`** - Allows us to inject scripts into webpages when you click the extension icon and select "Explain Page" or "Voice Command".
+Works together with activeTab to read page content only during explicit user actions.

-**`storage`** - To save your preferences, encrypted API key, and local history on your device
+**`storage`** - Saves your preferences locally on your device: AI provider choice, tooltip settings, encrypted OpenAI API key (if provided), and recent explanation history (max 10 items).
+All data stays on your device.

-**`contextMenus`** - To add "Overtab AI" options to your right-click menu for easy access
+**`contextMenus`** - Adds "Describe with Overtab" to the right-click menu when you click on images.
+This is how you trigger AI image descriptions.

-**`sidePanel`** - To display AI results in a sidebar without interrupting your browsing
+**`sidePanel`** - Displays AI results in a sidebar panel without interrupting your browsing.
+Shows explanations, translations, chat, and other AI outputs while keeping the original page visible.

-**`<all_urls>`** - To work on any webpage you visit.
-This is essential because:
-- You may want to use AI assistance on any website
-- The extension needs to analyze content from any page you're reading
+### Content Scripts (Why the Extension Works on All Websites)

+Our extension includes content scripts that run on all websites (`content_scripts` with `<all_urls>` pattern in manifest).
+These scripts are necessary for core features:

+**What they enable:**
+- Text selection tooltips (Explain, Simplify, Translate, Proofread buttons appear when you highlight text)
+- Image interaction (detect when you hover over or right-click images)
+- Voice command visual interface

+**What they actually do:**
-- Context menus and text selection must work universally
+- Listen for text selection events (mouseup, selection change)
+- Listen for image hover and right-click events
+- Display tooltip UI elements
+- Send YOUR selected text to the extension for processing ONLY when you click an action button

+**What they do NOT do:**
+- They do NOT automatically read page content
+- They do NOT track which websites you visit
+- They do NOT make network requests
-- **We do NOT use this to track your browsing or collect data**
+- They do NOT collect or transmit data without your explicit action
+- They do NOT modify page content (except showing the tooltip UI)

 ## Third-Party Services